pseudocoders/GPT-notes/java/servlets.md

 Overall, annotations provide a more modern and convenient way to configure servlets, making it easier to develop and maintain Java web applications.

+## JSP (JavaServer Pages)

-## JSP (JavaServer Pages) is a technology used in web development to create dynamic web pages.
+JSP (JavaServer Pages) is a technology used in web development to create dynamic web pages.
 It allows you to combine HTML markup with Java code to generate dynamic content that can be sent to the client's web browser.

 Here are some key points about JSP: